Skip to main content

 • Meeting Minutes

-A business savings account helps separate your daily expenses from funds you would like to use in the future.
-Depending on the bank you choose, you may also be able to earn interest on funds in your savings account that can be invested into your business.
+A business savings account helps separate your daily operating expenses from funds you'd like to use in the future.
+Depending on the bank you choose, you may also be able to earn interest, which can be invested back into your business.
+The requirements for opening a business savings account are the same as the requirements for a business checking account (listed above).
+Check with your bank to learn more.

 At WaFd Bank, we want to make things as simple as possible so you can focus on building a successful business.
-Find your local WaFd Bank branch to learn more or to open a business bank account online today.
+Find your local WaFd Bank branch to learn more or to open a business bank account online today!